cephaske254/delanistudio/README.md

 * git clone
 * cd delanistudio

-* code . or atom . depending on the text editor of your choise.
+* code . or atom . depending on the text editor of your choice.

 ## Technologies Used